The warm water. The soothing jets. The white noise.

 And you can always hop back in after a short break – just be sure to rehydrate.

-Do hot tubs help you lose weight?
+Can a hot tub help me lose weight?

-Because the heat of the water raises your heart rate, using your hot tub burns quite a few calories and therefore definitely helps you lose weight.
+Because the heat of the hot water raises your heart rate, using your hot tub burns quite a few calories and therefore definitely helps you lose weight.

-However, there’s unfortunately no such thing as “the hot tub diet”, and soaking in your home spa should be used as a complement to diet and exercise rather than a replacement for it if you’re looking to lose weight.
+However, there’s, unfortunately, no such thing as “the hot tub diet”, and soaking in your home spa should be used as a complement to diet and exercise rather than a replacement for it if you’re looking to lose weight.

 Summing up